HETAS Cleaner Choice Scheme

 The limits imposed by the HETAS Cleaner Choice Scheme are much stricter – the emissions released by an appliance have to be at least 50% less than those already required by DEFRA, the government’s Department for Environment, Food and Rural Affairs.

-We are proud to say that our Eco Design Hobbit SE stove even exceeds the new, stricter limits that are set out in the HETAS Cleaner Choice Scheme.
+We are proud to say that our Eco Design Hobbit SE stove exceeds even the new, stricter limits that are set out in the HETAS Cleaner Choice Scheme.
 These figures are illustrated in the bar chart below, and you can visit the listing for the Salamander Hobbit SE Eco if you would like to find out more information about the efficiency of our small wood burning stove.

 When the Hobbit SE is operated to release the lowest amount of particulates, the amount of particulates that are released into the atmosphere are less than 50% of the limits set out in the HETAS Cleaner Choice Scheme!
 This means that the Eco Design Hobbit SE is capable of releasing less than a quarter of the particulate limits set out in the DEFRA Clean Air Act.